humdrum-tools/humdrum-documentation/tool/simil/index.md

 single pattern and compared with the *source* input.
 In this mode, the template may not be longer than the source input.
-If the length of the template is the same as the length of the source input, then only a single output value is generated \-- representing the edit-distance similarity of the two files.
+If the length of the template is the same as the length of the source input, then only a single output value is generated &mdash; representing the edit-distance similarity of the two files.
 The remaining output is padded by null tokens.
 If the template is shorter than the source input, then the source input is scanned using the template.
 For each data record in the